elugens/hello-javascript/docs/browser-related-questions/ui-events/scroll-scolling-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The scroll event allows reacting to a page or element scrolling.
-There are quite a few good things we can do here.
-Like, show/hide additional controls or information depending on where in the document the user is.
-Load more data when the user scrolls down till the end of the page (lazy load).
+  <div><strong>Interview Response:</strong> The scroll event seeks to respond to the scrolling of a page or element.
+We have a lot of nice things we can do here.
+For example, based on where the user is in the document, reveal or conceal extra controls or information—load extra info when the user scrolls down to the bottom of the page (lazy load).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />